haochenprophet/iwant/README.md

 I will recording all human history and activities .

+[class]:

 class Ctimeline: The life cycle of all objects is in the same time space.

+class Ctimetree: Describe the evolution of anything or object in the universe .

 [Get code]: git clone --recursive  https://github.com/haochenprophet/iwant